TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-common-authentication-sastoken.md

 The most likley reasons for this are:

 1. The client or another process previously deleted the object
 2. Shared Access Signature (SAS) authorization issue
 3. Client-side JavaScript code does not have permission to access the object
-    4. Network failure and lost network packets can lead to the storage service returning HTTP 404 messages to the client.
+4. Network failure and lost network packets can lead to the storage service returning HTTP 404 messages to the client

 ## **Recommended Documents**